-The final approach, which we adopt and extend, is to model the entire quantile function jointly using basis functions.
-This is the approach taken by Reich, Fuentes and Dunson (2012), among others (Reich (2012); Smith et al. (2015)), and is more naturally implemented using a Bayesian framework.
+The final approach, which we will adopt and extend, is to model the entire quantile function jointly using basis functions.
+This is the approach taken by Reich, Fuentes, and Dunson (2012) and others (Reich, 2012; Smith et al., 2015) and is more naturally implemented using a Bayesian framework.
 Regardless of the approach taken, ensuring monotonicity requires either some form of distributional assumption, or constraints on the quantile regression coefficients and the parameter space of the predictors.
 Cai and Jiang (2015) demonstrated that when predictors are constrained to be positive, the quantile function is monotonic for every possible predictor value if and only if the basis functions are monotonic.
-This is the approach taken by Zhou, Fuentes and Davis (2011) and Zhou, Chang and Fuentes (2012), who first proposed the I-spline quantile regression model, the properties of which we derive in this study.
+This is the approach taken by Zhou et al. (Zhou, Fuentes, and Davis, 2011; Zhou, Chang, and Fuentes, 2012) who first proposed the I-spline quantile regression model whose properties we derive in this paper.

-We show how the I-spline model must be constrained in order to guarantee that the resulting density function has a desired number of continuous derivatives.
-In our numerical studies and in the application to benzene data, we show that this is important to avoid overfitting.
-We also derive the expectations and covariance of the model, showing that the spatial covariances are nonstationary and depend on the coviarates.
-The primary difficulty in ensuring differentiability is that, while the center of the distribution is modeled by I-splines, the model has tails that follow a generalized Pareto distribution (GPD).
-The GPD is used to model the tails because it has been shown to be a natural choice for exceedances over a threshold (Davison and Smith (1990)).
-Furthermore it provides flexibility owing to the shape parameter, which controls the boundedness and the existence of moments.
-Zhou, Chang and Fuentes (2012) proposed a two-stage method for estimating parameters.
-The first stage estimates the GPD shape parameters, which are then fixed in the second stage, which estimates the quantile regression parameters.
+In this paper, we show how the I-spline model must be constrained in order to guarantee that the resulting density function has a desired number of continuous derivatives, a property of many commonly used families of distributions.
+We further show in numerical studies and in the application to benzene data that these constraints are important for avoiding overfitting.
+We derive the expectations and covariance of the model, showing that the spatial covariances are nonstationary and depend on the covariates.
+The primary difficulty in ensuring differentiability is that, while the center of the distribution is modeled by I-splines, the model has tails that follow the generalized Pareto distribution (GPD).
+The GPD is used to model the tails because it has been shown to be the natural choice for exceedances over a threshold (Davison and Smith, 1990) and provides flexibility as a result of the shape parameter, which controls boundedness and the existence of moments.
+Zhou, Chang, and Fuentes (2012) proposed a two stage method for estimating parameters; the first stage produces estimates of the GPD shape parameters, which are fixed in the second stage of estimating the quantile regression parameters.
 Here, we assign priors to all parameters and estimate them simultaneously in a Bayesian framework.

-As in a mean regression, one way of incorporating a spatial correlation into a quantile regression is to model spatially varying parameters using Gaussian process priors.
-Lum and Gelfand (2012) use the ASL for the likelihood, and incorporate a spatial correlation by modeling the error as a function of a Gaussian process and an independent and identically distributed (i.i.d) exponential random variable.
-For large data sets they propose an asymmetric Laplace predictive process, extending the method introduced by Banerjee et al. (2008).
-However, the use of the ASL does not allow for a valid posterior inference, because it does not represent the true likelihood of the observations.
-Yang and He (2015) combined spatial priors with their Bayesian empirical likelihood approach to model the conditional quantiles in the presence of both predictors and spatial correlation.
-However, their method only allows for effects to be estimated at a small, fixed number of quantile levels.
-Several other methods of modeling a spatially varying conditional quantile function using basis functions have been proposed (Reich, Fuentes and Dunson (2012); Reich (2012)).
+As in mean regression, a method of incorporating spatial correlation into quantile regression is to model spatially-varying parameters using Gaussian process priors.
+Lum and Gelfand (2012) use the ASL for the likelihood and incorporate spatial correlation by modeling the error as a function of a Gaussian process and an independent and identically distributed exponential random variable.
+For large datasets they propose an asymmetric Laplace predictive process, extending the method introduced by Banerjee et al. (2008).
+However, the use of the ASL does not allow for valid posterior inference because it does not represent the true likelihood of the observations.
+Yang and He (2015) combined spatial priors with their Bayesian empirical likelihood approach for modeling the conditional quantiles in the presence of both predictors and spatial correlation, but their method only allows for effects to be estimated at a small fixed number of quantile levels.
+Several previous methods of modeling a spatially varying conditional quantile function using basis functions have also been advanced (Reich, Fuentes, and Dunson, 2012; Reich, 2012).